Our Medical Staff

 Your care and comfort are the continuing concern of our staff of nurses and assistants who have been chosen on the basis of their education, knowledge and efficiency.
 Registered nurses have formal and ongoing training that assures a high level of professional care.
 The registered nursing staff of your unit also includes a clinical coordinator, who is responsible for the clinical and administrative management of the area.
 Our nursing assistants are specially trained to perform a variety of bedside duties.

 The Collaborative Assessment Team

-St. Luke's Warren has a Collaborative Assessment Team comprised of specially trained medical personnel to come to the patient’s bedside in an emergency and help the primary caregivers manage the situation.
+St. Luke's Warren Hospital has a Collaborative Assessment Team comprised of specially trained medical personnel to come to the patient's bedside in an emergency and help the primary caregivers manage the situation.
 Although we hope that you or your loved one never need these services, you can rest assured that the Team is another way we are partnering with patients and families to provide the highest quality, safest care possible.

 If you have a concern about your own or your loved one's medical condition, please notify your nurse.
 If you feel the nurse has not properly addressed your concern, please dial “0” for the Operator and ask for the Nursing Supervisor.

-The physicians who participate in your care, such as emergency room physicians, radiologists, anesthesiologists, pathologists, hospitalists, and other members of the medical staff, are private practitioners, and not employees or agents of Warren Hospital.
+The physicians who participate in your care, such as emergency room physicians, radiologists, anesthesiologists, pathologists, hospitalists, and other members of the medical staff, are private practitioners, and not employees or agents of St. Luke's Warren Hospital.

-The physicians who practice at St. Luke's Warren Campus must meet certain educational and experience requirements, and must be licensed to practice in the State of New Jersey.
+The physicians who practice at St. Luke's Warren Hospital must meet certain educational and experience requirements, and must be licensed to practice in the State of New Jersey.
 However, St. Luke's Warren is not responsible for the specific care provided to you by your physician.
 If you have questions about your physicians' relationship with St. Luke's Warren, wish to change your physician, or have concerns about a particular physician assisting with your care, please speak to your nurse.